 WHAT TO EXPECT AFTER A WINNING BID

 Following a buyer’s successful bid for an animal, a CCJLA representative will deliver an invoice directly to the buyer.
 It is appreciated if buyers can remain in the same general location so that they can be easily located by the representative.
 The form will include options for the buyer to select so that the auction can accurately record the purchase and intended use.
 The form will include:

 Animal Identification (sale number and ear tag number), weight, price per pound bid and amount due.

-OWN USE— select this option if you want to have the animal processed for personal consumption.
-The CCJLA provides transportation to several local processors that are listed in the sale catalog.
-Buyers are responsible for contacting the processor with instructions and payment.
-This option also provides for live animal pickup between 6:00-7:30 am on the morning after the auction.
 Buyer Information will be listed on the form and include buyer number, name, and contact information.
 The buyer signature certifies that they are authorized to sign for the purchase and accept responsibility for payment/collection of the amount due.

 Buyers are expected to pay for their purchase(s) before leaving the fairgrounds at the CCJLA cashier table located on the north side of the auction ring.
-Check are payable to: Clackamas County Jr. Livestock Auction (CCJLA)
+Checks are payable to: Clackamas County Jr. Livestock Auction (CCJLA)

 Can’t Attend the Auction?

 Just fill out the Absentee Buyer Form and have an auction committee member bid on your behalf.

 The CCJLA is a 501(C)3 organization which means Add On donations or a portion of auction purchases, are tax deductible.